jo-hoe/video-to-podcast-service/README.md

 - [YouTube extractor documentation](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#youtube)
 - [How do I pass cookies to yt-dlp?](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp)

+**Note:** The service will work without cookies for most public YouTube content and in case you are not using a blocked IP (e.g. from the IP range of a hyperscaler).

 **Usage with Docker:**

 Once you have your cookie file, mount it into the container: